StevenTammen/steventammen.com/content/pages/windows-software.md

 I've used Skype for years with my family, and have never had problems with it.
 It just works.

-Unlike [Facetime](https://support.apple.com/en-us/HT204380) you are not forced to use a specific platform (Mac or iOS).
+Unlike [FaceTime](https://support.apple.com/en-us/HT204380) you are not forced to use a specific platform (Mac or iOS).
 Unlike Google's options, Skype has been stable and unchanging.
+I find that I really don't use Skype on my phone that much, instead using my Windows Surface tablet (with its built in mic and front camera).

+Note that there still isn't a good way to use FaceTime on Android.
+[Joy of Android](https://joyofandroid.com/) has [a good article that talks about this](https://joyofandroid.com/facetime-for-android/).
+I keep thinking that Apple will allow this someday, but I guess still not yet.

 ### Recording calls: [Amolto Call Recorder](https://amolto.com/) {#recording-calls-amolto-call-recorder}